eclipse-iofog/Agent/docs/ioFabric-Device-Connections.md

 The network hardware does not have to be a device gateway.
 It may also be a radio interface, as well.
 One example is a device that connects on the TCP/IP network but also has a Bluetooth radio to connect to devices that don't connect on TCP/IP.
 By using a container element to connect with the Bluetooth interface hardware, full Bluetooth (or Bluetooth Low Energy) connectivity can be brought into the IoT application.

 Another example is long-range, low-power wireless networks such as LoRA or Ultra-Narrow Band.
 These wireless networks provide high battery life for devices and long network range.
 But they are not TCP/IP networks.
-The base station for such wireless networks can be connected on the LAN and the ioFabric container element can connect to the base station.
+The base station for such wireless networks can be connected on the LAN and the ioFog container element can connect to the base station.
 This setup allows the most advanced IoT wireless network technology to be integrated into the solution with the highest security and speed possible.

 ##### Pros